shinyford/nowplaying/README.md

 The `source` of a track is the package name of the app playing the current track: `com.spotify.music`, for example.
 On iOS this is always `com.apple.music`.

 The `icon` image provider, if not null, supplies a small, transparent PNG containing a monochrome logo for the originating app.
-While monochrome, this PNG is not necessarily black: so for consistency, it's probably worth adding `color: Colors.somethingNice` and `colorBlendMode: BlendMode.srcIn` or similar to any `Image` widget, for consistency.
+While monochrome, this PNG is not necessarily black: so for consistency, it's probably worth adding `color: Colors.somethingNice` and `colorBlendMode: BlendMode.srcIn` or similar to any `Image` widget.

 ##### Album art and associated images

-Usually - and almost always, on Android - a track will contain an appropriate `ImageProvider` in its `image` field, usually containing album art, as part of its now-playing information.
+Usually - and almost always, on Android - a track will contain an appropriate `ImageProvider` in its `image` field, containing album art or similar.

 On iOS, however, there is a bug or badly documented policy that means album art is only made available if the track being played is in your local library: any tracks streamed from e.g. Apple music playlists are image-free.